 Pendants are staple jewelry pieces that are a part of any designer collection worth its name.
-Although pendants are usually thought of as small and rather simple, there are a lot of components that make the pendant structure functional.
+Although most of us think of pendants as small and rather simple, there are a lot of components that make the pendant structure functional.
 Here’s a brief guide to know pendants.

 Clasp Assembly